 - Silicon dioxide

 The primary active ingredient, Ascophyllum nodosum, makes up 1,650mg of the 3g scoop (55%).
-The remaining 45% consists of SHMP, activated charcoal, flavouring, fillers and processing agents.
+The remaining 45% consists of SHMP, activated charcoal, added sugar, flavouring, fillers and processing agents.

 Does Vets2Pets Dental Powder Work?